hoerbo/Guidance-and-Tether-Model-for-AWE/Readme.md

 #### Guidance
 * general-purpose Guidance Model for flexible (kites) and rigid aircraft
 * suitable for onboard-generation and ground-generation systems
-* target track input: lemniscate of bernoulli
+* input: lemniscate of bernoulli (target track)
-* outputs: course angle/course rate and path angle/path rate in earth-fixed system
+* output: course angle/course rate and path angle/path rate in earth-fixed system

 #### Tether Model
 * formulated as system of implicit differential equations